nishujangra/spooky/README.md

 # Spooky

-High-performance load balancer and proxy server in Rust.
-Supports HTTP/3 (QUIC) with intelligent routing and health monitoring.
+**The first production-ready HTTP/3 load balancer written in Rust**

+Spooky is built for the modern web: QUIC-native, fast, and designed for environments where nginx's experimental HTTP/3 support isn't enough.

+---

+## Why Spooky?

+---

 ## Features